MicrosoftDocs/azure-media-services/media-services/latest/drm-content-protection-concept.md

 ### Token replay prevention

-The *Token Replay Prevention* feature allows Media Services customers to set a limit on how many times the same token can be used to request a key or a license.
-The customer can add a claim of type `urn:microsoft:azure:mediaservices:maxuses` in the token, where the value is the number of times the token can be used to acquire a license or key.
+The *Token Replay Prevention* feature allows you to set a limit on how many times the same token can be used to request a key or a license.
+You can add a claim of type `urn:microsoft:azure:mediaservices:maxuses` in the token, where the value is the number of times the token can be used to acquire a license or key.
 All subsequent requests with the same token to Key Delivery will return an unauthorized response.

 #### Considerations

 * You must have control over token generation.
 The claim needs to be placed in the token itself.
 * When using this feature, requests with tokens whose expiry time is more than one hour away from the time the request is received are rejected with an unauthorized response.
 * Tokens are uniquely identified by their signature.
 Any change to the payload (for example, update to the expiry time or the claim) changes the signature of the token and it will count as a new token that Key Delivery hasn't come across before.
-* Playback fails if the token has exceeded the `maxuses` value set by the customer.
+* Playback fails if the token has exceeded the `maxuses` value.
 * It can be used for all existing protected content (only the token issued needs to be changed).
 * It works with both JWT and SWT.